amithkoujalgi/amithkoujalgi/docs/projects/razorthink-aios-platform.md

 - Empowers users to solve the toughest edge challenges.
 - Provides a rapid solution creation tool kit.
 Create, test and deploy high-performance business solutions now.
 - Fosters system learning to help everyone hyper-perform.
 - Flexibility and strength.
-Can be “driven” by the best and brightest super users.
+Can be "driven" by the best and brightest super users.
 - Cloud based model allows for frequent deployment of new features/functionality.
 - APIs for interactions
 - Multiple users support with role-based access control